SwayKh/dotfiles/.config/hypr/README.md

 **Feh** - CLI Image viewer.
 Very lightweight.
 Not customisable, Can be configured via the Exec option is feh.desktop file in /usr/share/application.
 **Zathura** - Lightweight PDF viewer.
 Install `zathura-pdf-mupdf` for pdf, docx support.
 **Swaylock-effects** - Screen locking utility. config is in dotfiles.
 Different from swaylock, in the aur.
-**Qt5ct, LxAppearance** - Theme changer and customiser for gtk and qt applications
+**Qt5ct, LxAppearance, nwg-look** - Theme changer and customiser for gtk and qt applications **Preload** - A system service that monitors frequently used apps into RAM to make their start-up faster

 ## Audio not working?
 Enable Pulseaudio service as a user, and `start` them `systemctl --user enable pulseaudio.service` `systemctl --user enable pulseaudio.socket`

+## Thunar
+Graphical File Manager in case you need it
+Install `gvfs` to access the file systems on the computer like USB stick and Ventoy.

 ## Chaning default applications
 Change default text editor to nvim